join-monster/join-monster/README.md

   })
 })
 ```
-So we got all the data at the top level, this will simplify the `Posts` and `Comments` resolvers.
+So we got all the data at the top level, this will simplify the `Posts` and `Comments` resolvers since those properties are already there.
 ```javascript
 const User = new GraphQLObjectType({
   name: 'User',